JuliaMath/InverseLaplace.jl/docs/src/index.md

 ```@index
 ```

-## Inverse Laplace transform types
+## Inverse Laplace transform methods

-Constructing these types returns a callable object that evaluates the inverse transform at specified points.
+Constructing these Julia types, corresponding to different numerical methods, returns a callable object that evaluates the inverse transform at specified points.

 ```@docs
 ILT